meatball133/crystal/exercises/concept/johannes-juice-maker/.docs/introduction.md

 # => 100
 ```

-It is possible to create instance variables without declaring them in the `initialize` method.
+It is possible to create instance variables without declaring them in the `initialize` method by specifying a default value for it.

 ```crystal
 class Account